namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 Consider defining a polypharmacy subgroup prior to DPN analysis In many epidemiological and clinical studies, polypharmacy has been defined as the concurrent use of five or more medications for at least 30 days.
 Identifying a subgroup based on such a definition and then applying DPN analysis specifically to that cohort might help elucidate drug-drug association patterns in a clinically significant context.

 **Response:**
 We thank the reviewer for these valuable suggestions regarding subgroup analyses.
 We agree that both age-stratified and polypharmacy-based subgroup analyses are important for understanding differential co-prescription patterns among high-risk populations.
-As described in Section 2.5.6 of the Methods and reported in Section 3.5 (paragraph 2 and 3), we conducted the subgroup analyses feasible within the constraints of our dataset and study design.
-These results have been presented in the revised manuscript for clarity.
+As described in Section 2.5.6 of the Methods and reported in Section 3.5 (paragraph 2 and 3), we conducted the additional  subgroup analyses that were feasible within the constraints of our dataset and study design.
+These results have been added to the  revised manuscript and inform on age and polypharmacy specific results.

 **Changes in the manuscript:**